 The Globe at Hay

-- The Institute of Art and Design are dedicated to promoting cutting edge music, art and debate.
+- The Institute of Art and Ideas are dedicated to promoting cutting edge music, art and debate.
 The programme features a diverse range of performance arts including comedy, theatre, poetry and music.
 There are also regular community groups where you can have a go at choral singing, amateur dramatics, and reading Shakespeare.

 Wyeside Arts Centre